 our existence and that of our children”

-Thick mulches cover our soils, no cultivation, mostly perennial crops like trees, shrubs, climbers and other perennial plants are mixed in such a way as to mimic the structure of a natural forest which is the most stable and sustainable type of ecosystem in this climate.
-We currently provide public guided tours of our homestead and offer practical further education of permaculture and simple living.
+Thick mulches cover our soils, no cultivation, mostly perennial crops like trees, shrubs, climbers and other perennial plants are mixed in such a way as to mimic the structure of a natural young forest, which requires little human input.

 Permaculture is a ” design system for sustainable human habitats that supply human needs in an environmentally enhancing way”.
 Permaculture is all about functional design – ways to maximise productivity and abundance, while minimising effort, by working with nature, rather than against it.

-We have observed that chickens and humans can thrive by offering greater independence, to move from passive consumer to forager revolutionises not just individuals but the whole tribe.
+We have observed that chickens and humans can thrive by offering greater autonomy, to move from passive consumer to forager revolutionises not just individuals but the whole tribe.